Birch Bayh: Senate reelection campaigns

 Bayh ran for reelection to the U.S. Senate three times.
 In the 1968 general election, Bayh defeated challenger William D. Ruckelshaus with 51.7% of the vote against a strong Republican tide, becoming only the fourth Indiana Democrat to be popularly elected to a second term in the Senate.
 In 1974, Bayh narrowly defeated Indianapolis Mayor Richard Lugar, garnering only 50.7 percent of the vote in what was otherwise a disastrous year for Republicans.
 Two years later, Lugar won Indiana's other Senate seat by ousting Democratic incumbent Vance Hartke.

-In 1980, Bayh faced Congressman and future Vice President Dan Quayle.
-Bayh engaged the challenger in seven debates, and was defeated for reelection in the Republican landslide year, with 46.2% of the vote to Quayle's 53.8%.
+In 1980, Bayh faced Indiana's 4th congressional district member and future Vice President of the United States Dan Quayle.
+Bayh engaged the challenger in seven debates, and was defeated for reelection in Republican landslide year as part of Reagan's coattails, with 46.2% of the vote to Quayle's 53.8%.

 Post-Senate career

 Legal practice and business dealings

-Returning to Indiana after his defeat in the 1980 election, Bayh founded the law firm of Bayh, Tabbert and Capehart, with offices in Indianapolis and in Washington, DC.
+Returning to Indiana after his defeat in the 1980 election, Bayh founded the law firm of Bayh, Tabbert and Capehart, with offices in Indianapolis and in Washington, D.C..
 Later in the 1980s he began to spend more time in Washington and left this practice.
-There he worked with several firms, most recently including the well-known Venable LLP.
+There he worked with several firms, including the well-known Venable LLP.
 Bayh also served on a number of corporate boards.